Mealtimes

 Mealtimes are an important time of day for children.
 Within the baby room the mealtime routine is dictated by the individual needs of the babies themselves, food service times will vary according to individual needs.
 Babies enjoy sociable small group mealtimes - these times are unrushed and always relaxed and enjoyable.

-Children in the preschool and toddler rooms eat from china plates and drink from glasses at all mealtimes, unless a risk assessments informs us otherwise.
-Babies eat from china plates and drink from plastic feeder beakers until they are ready to transition to open glasses.
+All children eat from china plates and use metal cutlery; toddlers and preschool children drink from glasses, unless a risk assessments informs us otherwise.
+Babies drink from plastic feeder beakers until they are ready to transition to open glasses, this will happen in the baby room in preparation for moving to our toddler room.

 Preferences, Like and Dislikes